fengxia41103/myblog/content/workspace/openstack/switches.md

 2. Remove native vlan from port: `no bridge-port trunk native vlan` &larr; this is super important.
 Otherwise, `aggregation-group <id>
    mode on` will complain of `MISMATCH VLAN`.
-4. Assign proper list of allowed vlans: **use the same VLAN list as above!**
+4. Assign proper list of allowed vlans: `bridge-port trunk allow vlan ...` &larr; **use the same VLAN list as above!**
 4. Add interface to aggregation group: `aggregation-group <id> mode active`.
+5. `exit` &larr; so you can select another port to run this config.

 To check status: `display interface port-aggregation <1-4096>` (or `display lacp internal info all`).
 Example output: